Zindokar/RenameFilesWithNewFormat/README.md

-# RenameFilesWithNewFormat
+# Rename Files With New Format
-Easy way to rename files with a new specified format.
+Easy way to rename files with a new specified format developed in C# .Net 5.